 I am about to go run a few trails back behind the Preserve.
 Depending on how my legs feel, I might run longer than the normal 3.1 mile trail loop that Jamie and I have completed so many times this summer.

-Tour de France's final time trial tonight, so if anyone tries to tell me who won, I am going to be extremely upset, haha!
+I plan on watching the entire replay of the Tour de France's final time trial tonight, so if anyone tries to tell me who won, I am going to be extremely upset, haha!
 Although unlikely, I hope that the GC looks like the following after today:

 1. Levi Leipheimer